fakecoinbase/gnark-miningslashyiimp/README.md

 ### Welcome to the cryptopool.builders github!
 ### This fork of YiiMP is designed to work with our Ultimate Crypto-Server Installer program.
 Trying to install this on a server not built by our installer will cause headaches, frustrations, and screaming loudly at your monitor.

+#### Please go to https://github.com/cryptopool-builders/Multi-Pool-Installer for our installer.

 ## Changes to this fork include but not limited to:

 ```
 - File structure -
 $STORAGE_ROOT/yiimp/site/web
 $STORAGE_ROOT/yiimp/site/stratum (Only on single server installs)
 $STORAGE_ROOT/yiimp/site/configuration